-- 14.(1) On or before May 31 in each taxation year, the tax administrator must create a tax roll for that taxation year. - (2) The tax roll must be in paper or electronic form and must contain the following information: - (a) a description of the property as it appears on the assessment roll; - (b) the name and address of the holder entered on the assessment roll with respect to the property; - (c) the name and address of every person entered on the assessment roll with respect to the property;
+- 15.(1) On or before May 31 in each taxation year, the tax administrator must create a tax roll for that taxation year. - (2) The tax roll must be in paper or electronic form and must contain the following information: - (a) a description of the property as it appears on the assessment roll; - (b) the name and address of the holder entered on the assessment roll with respect to the property; - (c) the name and address of every person entered on the assessment roll with respect to the property; - (d) the assessed value by classification of the land and the improvements as it appears in the assessment roll, exclusive of exemptions, if any; - (e) the amount of taxes levied on the property in the current taxation year under this Law; and

-- (d) the assessed value by classification of the land and the improvements as it appears in the assessment roll, exclusive of exemptions, if any; - (e) the amount of taxes levied on the property in the current taxation year under this Law; and - (f) the amount of any unpaid taxes from previous taxation years. - (3) The tax administrator may use the certified assessment roll as the tax roll by adding the following information to the assessment roll: - (a) the amount of taxes levied on the property in the current taxation year under this Law; and - (b) the amount of any unpaid taxes from previous taxation years.
+- (f) the amount of any unpaid taxes from previous taxation years. - (3) The tax administrator may use the certified assessment roll as the tax roll by adding the following information to the assessment roll: - (a) the amount of taxes levied on the property in the current taxation year under this Law; - (b) the amount of any unpaid taxes from previous taxation years; and - (c) any other taxes that are payable in respect of the property.